20 Ways to Monitor Network Traffic: Steps, Tips and Tools

 4. Use third-party software to monitor network traffic.

-Third-party software can provide some amazing benefits when it comes to monitoring network traffic.
+Third-party software can provide some fantastic benefits when monitoring network traffic.
 These solutions can give you a wealth of information about who is using your network, what they are doing, and where they are going.
-Third-party software can also help you identify bottlenecks in your network so that you can fix them before they cause major problems.
-This can save you a lot of time and money in the long run.
+Third-party software can also help you identify bottlenecks in your network so that you can fix them before they cause significant problems.
+This can save you time and money in the long run.

 5. Use a hardware device like a network tap or packet broker.

-A network tap or packet broker can be used to monitor network traffic.
-These devices are placed inline with the network and can provide detailed information on the data being sent and received.
+A network tap or packet broker can monitor network traffic.
+These devices align with the network and can provide detailed information on the data being sent and received.

 6. Use a cloud-based service to monitor your network traffic.

-A cloud-based network traffic monitoring service can provide your business with a number of benefits.
-Perhaps most importantly, it can give you visibility into your network traffic that simply wouldn’t be possible without the use of cloud-based resources.
-This enhanced visibility can help you to identify potential security threats and prevent them before they cause any damage.
+A cloud-based network traffic monitoring service can provide your business with several benefits.
+Perhaps most importantly, it can give you visibility into your network traffic that wouldn’t be possible without using cloud-based resources.
+This enhanced visibility can help you identify potential security threats and prevent them before they cause damage.

 7. Use a web proxy to monitor web traffic.